Southwest Rapid Rewards® Plus Credit Card Review: Big Southwest Perks for a Low Fee

-If you’re dreaming of your next getaway, make sure you have a good travel rewards credit card by your side.
+If you’re planning your next getaway, you want to have a good travel rewards credit card by your side — not only for racking up points but for making your trip more enjoyable.

 Overview of the Southwest Rapid Rewards® Plus Credit Card

 Out of the three co-branded Chase cards in the Rapid Rewards® family, the Southwest Rapid Rewards® Plus Credit Card is the most affordable in terms of the annual fee.
-As a result, it also has the least exciting perks and rewards.
-The welcome bonus is also the same for all three cards.
+As a result, it has a lower rewards rate in some categories and fewer perks, but is still a solid option if you're a Southwest fan.

-You'll also automatically earn 3,000 points every year on your cardmember anniversary — and you don’t have to spend anything to get those points.
+You'll also automatically earn 3,000 points every year on your cardmember anniversary and 10,000 bonus qualifying points for the Companion Pass® — and you don’t have to spend anything to get those points.

 Pros